sebastiencs/icons-in-terminal/README.md

 - Python 3
 - [fontforge (with python extension)](https://fontforge.github.io)

-You can add the name and path of you font to the file `config.json`.
+You can add the name and path of your font to the file `config.json`.
 You should add it at the end of `config.json` to avoid to shift all codepoints of the others font.
 Each font can take parameters:
 - `start-from`: exclude all glyphs before the given codepoint.